The Propaganda Network of Tech Fascism

 Venture capitalists and tech billionaires are building a complex media network.
 This "parallel" media includes major social media platforms, podcasts, video hosting, new publications, artificially installed arts & culture scenes, and a vast web of venture-funded events and conferences around the world.

-Accelerationism, the dark enlightenment, anti-democracy, techno-optimism, "free speech", IQ supremacy, the Network State and culture war against leftism: these are themes and ideologies that pervade the new media landscape.
+Accelerationism, the dark enlightenment, anti-democracy, techno-optimism, infinite war, "free speech", IQ supremacy, the Network State and culture war against leftism: these are themes and ideologies that pervade the new media landscape.

 "We Are the Media Now"